 -

-Important Note: Due to the volatility of the Lira's value, this method requires more careful consideration and consultation.
+Important Note: Due to the volatility of the Turkish Lira, this method requires more detailed review and consultation.

 -

-Condition: Having 5 years of official and legal work history in Turkey with regular payment of taxes and insurance (SGK).
+Conditions: Having 5 years of official and legal work experience in Turkey, along with regular tax and insurance payments (SGK).

 -